shiv-malik/DataStructureTypes/README.md

   3. find (not in Stacks/Queues): depending on implementation, either returns reference, index, or boolean value

 Testing:
-All containers were emperically tested and analyzed to determine time complexity and memory usage.
-Testing framework is provided in the main branch for simplicity.
+All containers were emperically tested and analyzed to determine time complexity.
+Tested with file of roughly 40,000 words.
+Inserting, finding, and removing all words at a step of 1/10.
+For instance, the first step would analyze the time to add 4,000 words, then the second step would add 8,000, etc. This gives us a way of measuring insert, find, and remove in O(n) time (n being all 40,000 words), meaning if we graph an O(n) complexity to insert all words, inserting 1 word would be an O(1) process.
+The testing framework is provided in the main branch for simplicity.

 All code is in designated branches for each container/algorithm.